-->

 Most importantly, too, is that Zero Trust requires business stakeholder input and collaboration to get right.
 Just as business stakeholders in manufacturing drive the push to the edge and the push for all nature of digital transformation and OT-IT convergence, they've got to be intimately involved with Zero Trust initiatives to spur success.

-"Technology can come and go, but what manufacturers are really after are business outcomes," says Theresa Lanowitz, head of cybersecurity evangelism for AT&T. "That's where we need to focus when it comes to Zero Trust—at its core it needs to be driven by the business, which really sets the North Star for Zero Trust governance."
+"Technology can come and go, but what manufacturers are really after are business outcomes," says Theresa Lanowitz, head of cybersecurity evangelism for LevelBlue.
+"That's where we need to focus when it comes to Zero Trust—at its core it needs to be driven by the business, which really sets the North Star for Zero Trust governance."

 Zero Trust should be owned by business stakeholders